slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 Something has to give; the only key with the same notes as C-Major, AND the same holes as C-Major... is C-Major.

 Taking a closer look at the Phrygian case, it seems as if the major scale got "rotated" by two places.
 Everything stayed the same, we just changed our starting point.
-Similarly to how all weekly calendars share the same days, but some start on Sunday, and some on Monday.
+This is intuitively relatable with our exercise from earlier, playing the same notes while using a different tonic (because the tonic _is_ the starting point).

 <img src="../images/major_and_phrygian.png" class="img-responsive">